 With HSE, the Mn $d$ states are strongly exchange-split and pushed away from the Fermi level.
 The gap of 1.97 eV in the minority spin channel is much larger than with PBE and found 0.997 eV above the Fermi level.
 The main peaks of the Co $d$ states are also pushed away from the Fermi level, leaving a relatively small minority spin density tail.
 The In $p$ states contribute to the majority channel at the Fermi level, resulting in a minority spin polarization of -64.4\%.

-With QPGW the gap in the minority spin channel is 0.196 eV and it is located 1.199 eV above the Fermi level.
+With QP$GW$ the gap in the minority spin channel is 0.196 eV and it is located 1.199 eV above the Fermi level.
 The Mn $d$ states are not near the Fermi level, although not as far away as with HSE.
 The DOS at the Fermi level is dominated by a large peak of minority spin Co $d$ states, yielding a high spin polarization of -94.6\%.

-PBE+U(BO) produces a gap of 0.669 eV in the minority spin channel, which lies 0.499 eV above the Fermi level.
-The relative positions of the Co 3$d$ and Mn 3$d$ states is similar to QPGW with the DOS around the Fermi level dominated by a large Co 3$d$ minority spin peak.
-Unlike pure PBE, which favors majority-spin polarization, PBE+U(BO) yields the same minority-spin polarization of -94.3\% as QPGW.
-If we consider the results of QPGW to be the most reliable, then Co$_2$MnIn is expected to be a near-half-metal with a high spin polarization and a high density of states at the Fermi level, which would be advantageous for spintronic applications.
+PBE+$U$(BO) produces a gap of 0.669 eV in the minority spin channel, which lies 0.499 eV above the Fermi level.
+The relative positions of the Co 3$d$ and Mn 3$d$ states is similar to QP$GW$ with the DOS around the Fermi level dominated by a large Co 3$d$ minority spin peak.
+Unlike pure PBE, which favors majority-spin polarization, PBE+$U$(BO) yields the same minority-spin polarization of -94.3\% as QP$GW$.
+If we consider the results of QP$GW$ to be the most reliable, then although Co$_2$MnIn is not a half-metal, it has a high spin polarization and a high density of states at the Fermi level, which could be advantageous for spintronic applications.